A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 This postwar economic miracle then cumulated with the asset bubble economy of the late 80s.
 These heady, champagne-drinking days began their demise in the final years of the Shōwa Period, ending with the economically difficult years of the 90s; a decade some historians refer to as the “Lost Decade.”
 As of 2021, the Nikkei stock index has never risen above its 1991 highs.

 - The Allied Occupation was the first time in Japanese history that the island nation was occupied by a foreign power.

 - Article 9 of Japan’s postwar constitution forbids the country from maintaining any armed forces.
 However, this did not stop the country from establishing and maintaining a powerful “Self-Defense” force.

 - Emperor Hirohito was never prosecuted by the Allies for war crimes.
 This remains a subject of much debate.

-Heisei Period (平成 AD 1989–Present)
+Heisei Period (平成 AD 1989–Apr 2019)